-The power of accounting information in explaining stock returns
+The power of firm fundamental information in explaining stock returns

 Date Written: July 13, 2018

-Prior literature shows that earnings have come to explain less stock price movement over time, suggesting that accounting information has become less important.
-In this paper, we replace earnings with earnings announcement returns as a measure of accounting information and find that earnings news has come to explain more price movement over time.
-In the years after 2004, earnings announcement returns explain roughly 20% of the annual return—twice as much as they did before, indicating that accounting information has become more important, not less, in explaining stock returns.
-This pattern occurs for other forms of firm-specific fundamental information.
-Collectively, the returns around earnings announcements, analyst forecast revisions and recommendations, and 8-K filings went from explaining 15% of annual returns in the 1990s to 35% in the 2010s.
-In exploring possible explanations for the increase in the explanatory power of accounting information, we find evidence consistent with regulatory changes, such as Sarbanes-Oxley and the Global Settlement, collectively making disclosures more informative.
-In contrast, neither pre-announcement information leaks, sample composition changes, changes in preemptive disclosures, nor concurrent information events (e.g., management forecasts) explain the increase in explanatory power.
+Prior literature shows that earnings have come to explain less stock price movement over time, suggesting that firm fundamental information has become less important.
+In this paper, we replace earnings with earnings announcement returns as a measure of firm fundamental news and find that these firm fundamentals have come to explain more price movement over time.
+In the years after 2003, earnings announcement returns explain roughly 20% of the annual return—almost twice as much as they did before, indicating that fundamental information has become more important, not less, in explaining stock returns.
+This pattern occurs for other forms of firm fundamental information.
+Collectively, the returns around earnings announcements, management guidance, analyst forecasts, analyst recommendations, and 8-K filings went from explaining 17% of annual returns on average in the late 1990s to 39% on average in the early 2010s.
+In exploring possible explanations for the increase in the explanatory power of fundamental information, we find evidence consistent with regulatory changes, such as new 8-K filing requirements and Sarbanes-Oxley, collectively making disclosures more informative.

 Keywords: earnings, cash flows, firm fundamentals, stock returns